EMDK/docs/edge/source/api/ScannerConfig-ScanParams.md

 ###decodeAudioFeedbackUri

 Select an audio tone to sound upon a good decode.
  The valid audio files from the RingTone manager can be used for audio feedback.

->NOTE: The audio tones stored in an application’s private data (i.e. cache, asset) should not be specified for this field to avoid access violation.
-Therefore any audio tones meant for this purpose must be stored under shared public directories (Music/ , Ringtones/) or in shared “external storage”.
+ The audio tones stored as Application's private data (i.e. cache, asset) should not be specified for this field (decodeAudioFeedbackUri in ScanParams) to avoid access violation.
+Therefore any audio tones meant for this purpose must be stored under shared public directories (Music/ , Ringtones/) or shared 'external storage'.

 **Example Usage:**

 	:::java
 	scanParams.decodeAudioFeedbackURI = "system/media/audio/notifications/decode-short.wav";
 	scanParams.decodeAudioFeedbackUri = "sdcard/sample-audio.wav";
 	scanParams.decodeAudioFeedbackUri = "sdcard/sample-audio.ogg";
 	scanParams.decodeAudioFeedbackUri = "/sdcard/sample-audio.wav";

-		//To achieve no feedback (silent) upon a good decode, specify an empty string as below:
-		//scanParams.decodeAudioFeedbackURI = "";

 **Type:**